robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

 <br>

 ## Opening *rsyocto* Info Paper (*Platform block diagram*)
-  * For every *rsyocto*-Version a information sheet is on the `Apache Webserver` pre-installed
+  * For every *rsyocto*-Version an information sheet is on the `Apache Webserver` pre-installed
-  * This Paper describes the Configuration of the FPGA Soft-IP and there Addresses and the used I/O Pins of the default Configuration set was written during boot to the FPGA Fabric
+  * This Paper describes the Configuration of the FPGA Soft-IP and their Addresses and the used I/O Pins of the default Configuration set was written during boot to the FPGA Fabric
   * **Open it by typing the iPv4-Address of your Board into a Web browser**
-  * Of cause it is possible to install any other homepage
+  * Of cause it is possible to install any other homepages
      * Insert the homepage files to: `/usr/share/apache2/default-site/htdocs` as shown in deeper guides
-     * Restart the Apache Server with following commands:
+     * Restart the `Apache` Server with the following commands:
         ````bash
             /etc/init.d/apache2 stop
             /etc/init.d/apache2 start